-Provides help text and a list of available commands
+Provides help text and a list of available commands.

 /firehydrant new incident [incident name]

+Opens a dialog box asking for additional information to kick off a new incident.
 Here you can select the impacted environments and severity if known.
-Clicking open incident will open a new Slack room where all of your messaging will be captured and sent to FireHydrant.
+Clicking Open from this dialog box creates a new Slack channel where all of your messaging is captured and sent to FireHydrant.

 /firehydrant add note [note text]